-In sub-section (3) it is provided that the member of the Tribunal is among persons who are or have been District Judges.
+93. In sub-section (3) it is provided that the member of the Tribunal is among persons who are or have been District Judges.
 The expression 'District Judge' has been described in the Civil Courts Act, 1887 as a senior most judicial officer of Civil Courts.
 In the classification of 'Courts' under the Civil Courts Act, clause (a) provides, 'the Court of District Judge' i.e. it is a court.
-Section 18 provides the ordinary
+Section 18 provides the ordinary jurisdiction of the District Judge which says: save as otherwise provided by an enactment for the time being in force, the jurisdiction of the District Judge..........'
+Here also the expression 'District Judge' is used.
+Again under section 21, it has been provided:

-(1) Save as aforesaid, an appeal from a decree or order of a joint District Judge shall lie -
+- (1) Save as aforesaid, an appeal from a decree or order of a joint District Judge shall lie - (a) to a District Judge where the value of the original suit in which......'

-So, according to Civil Courts Act, the office of the 'District Judge' is a Civil Court and not a persona designata.
-Similar question arose in Ruhul Amin V. District Judge, 38 DLR(AD) 172.
+94. So, according to Civil Courts Act, the office of the 'District Judge' is a Civil Court and not a persona designata.
+Similar question arose in Ruhul Amin V. District Judge, 38 DLR (AD) 172.
 In that case the question was whether a revision or a writ petition will lie in the High Court Division against a judgment passed by an Election Tribunal constituted under the Local Government (Union Parishad) Ordinance, 1983.
 In sub-section (3) of section 29, it is provided "the decision of the Election Tribunal on an election petition shall be final and shall not be called in question in or before any court".
-Under the law the Election Tribunal was composed of by a judicial officer. amendment of the Ordinance, By an an appellate forum was created by Ordinance XLIV of 1984.
+Under the law the Election Tribunal was composed of by a judicial officer.
+By an amendment of the Ordinance, an appellate forum was created by Ordinance XLIV of 1984.
 By this amendment, there is a provision to prefer an appeal to the 'District Judge' within whose jurisdiction the election petition in dispute was held and the decision of the 'District Judge' on such appeal shall be final.

-It has been held in Ruhul Amin (supra) that "the conclusion depends upon the decision regarding the nature of District Judge's function, that is, whether the District Judge, in passing the impugned order, was exercising powers of a Court or acting as persona designata? .....if he was exercising the powers of a Court in deciding a dispute he was found to be subordinate to the High Court but if he was acting in his personal capacity that is, as a persona designata, he was not amenable to the jurisdiction of the High
+95. It has been held in Ruhul Amin (supra) that "the conclusion depends upon the decision regarding the nature of District Judge's function, that is, whether the District Judge, in passing the impugned order, was exercising powers of a Court or acting as persona designata? ......if he was exercising the powers of a Court in deciding a dispute he was found to be subordinate to the High Court but if he was acting in his personal capacity that is, as a persona designata, he was not amenable to the jurisdiction of the High Court.

-Court.
 The dispute in civil nature, judicial officers who decide civil disputes have been empowered to decide election disputes.
 Procedure for holding the trial of such disputes is the same as that of an Ordinary Civil Court being constituted by munsifs and empowered to decide election disputes relating to right to office, after taking evidence and hearing arguments, both on facts and law, are definitely exercising judicial powers, and not administrative powers, though it may be that they are constituted by the Election Commission, an executive authority'.